friznit/alive/README.txt

 Step 4     Run any MP mission (with the Database Module placed) on your dedicated server and connect with your client, go into the game

+Step 5     (on your dedicated server)  In baretail open users/username/appdata/local/Arma 3/AliveServer.log

-Step 5     (on your dedicated server)  In baretail open users/username/appdata/local/ALiVE/AliveServer.log and alive.log
+Step 6     (on your dedicated server) In baretail open the alive.log file in your Arma 3 root directory (it may be in the users/username/appdata/local/ALiVE folder if you set that up).

-Step 6      (on your dedicated server) In baretail open Arma3Server RPT usually users/username/appdata/local/Arma3/
+Step 7      (on your dedicated server) In baretail open Arma3Server RPT usually users/username/appdata/local/Arma3/

-Step 7     Check for the log CONNECTED TO DATABASE OK
+Step 8     Check for the arma3server.rpt for CONNECTED TO DATABASE OK

-Step 8     Go to alivemod.com War Room, under Recent Operations or Live Data Feed you should see a message stating your mission was launched.
+Step 9     Go to alivemod.com War Room, under Live Data Feed you should see a message stating your mission was launched.
+If not, check Your Group page.

 -------